InfectedLan/InfectedTest/TESTING_README.md

 Starting the tests
 ==================

+If you haven't ran the tests before, run the script updateRepositories.
+The test needs *ITS OWN INSTALLATION* of InfectedAPI, as we are changing the config so the api automatically works with the test db.

 Currently, to start the tests, run ```InfectedTestbed.php``` from a web browser.
 There is a command line tester, but it is not in use as the web report is easier to read.
 A SQL reporter is in planned, but not prioritized right now.

 General rules and best practise
 ===============================